-- They are a Director of the NHS Foundation Trust or a Governor of another NHS Foundation Trust. - They are a public member who shares the same household as a member of the Board of Directors of the NHS Foundation Trust. - They have been adjudged bankrupt or their estate has been sequestrated and in either case they have not been discharged. - They have made a composition or arrangement with, or granted a trust deed for, their creditors and have not been discharged in respect of it. - They have within the preceding five years been convicted in the British Islands of any offence, and a sentence of imprisonment (whether suspended or not) for a period of three months or more (without the option of a fine) was imposed on them. - They have within the preceding two years been dismissed, otherwise than by reason of redundancy or ill health, from any paid employment with a health service body. - They are a person whose tenure of office as the Chair or as a member or Director of a health service body has been terminated on the grounds that their appointment is not in the interests of the health service, for non-attendance at meetings, or for non-disclosure of a pecuniary interest. - They have had their name removed, by a direction under section 46 of the 1977 Act from any list prepared under Part II of that Act, and has not subsequently had their name included in such a list. - They are suffering from a mental disorder and either are admitted to hospital in pursuance of an application for admission for treatment under the Mental Health Act 1983 or an order is made by a court having jurisdiction in matters concerning mental disorder for the detention or for the appointment of a receiver, and therefore incapable by reason of mental disorder, illness or injury of carrying out the duties of a Governor. - They are a vexatious complainant of the NHS Foundation Trust, as defined by the Trust policy. - They are a vexatious litigant of the NHS Foundation Trust as defined by the Trust policy. - They are a family relation or occupant of the same household of a person who is an existing Governor of the NHS Foundation Trust.
+- They have been responsible for, been privy to, contributed to or facilitated any serious misconduct or mismanagement (whether unlawful or not) in the course of carrying out regulated activity or providing a service elsewhere which, if provided in England would be a regulated activity. - They are a Director of the NHS Foundation Trust or a Governor of another NHS Foundation Trust. - They are a public member who shares the same household as a member of the Board of Directors of the NHS Foundation Trust. - They have been adjudged bankrupt or their estate has been sequestrated and in either case they have not been discharged. - They have made a composition or arrangement with, or granted a trust deed for, their creditors and have not been discharged in respect of it. - They have within the preceding five years been convicted in the British Islands of any offence, and a sentence of imprisonment (whether suspended or not) for a period of three months or more (without the option of a fine) was imposed on them. - They have within the preceding two years been dismissed, otherwise than by reason of redundancy or ill health, from any paid employment with a health service body. - They are a person whose tenure of office as the Chair or as a member or Director of a health service body has been terminated on the grounds that their appointment is not in the interests of the health service, for non-attendance at meetings, or for non-disclosure of a pecuniary interest. - They have had their name removed, by a direction under section 46 of the 1977 Act from any list prepared under Part II of that Act, and has not subsequently had their name included in such a list. - They are suffering from a mental disorder and either are admitted to hospital in pursuance of an application for admission for treatment under the Mental Health Act 1983 or an order is made by a court having jurisdiction in matters concerning mental disorder for the detention or for the appointment of a receiver, and therefore incapable by reason of mental disorder, illness or injury of carrying out the duties of a Governor. - They are a vexatious complainant of the NHS Foundation Trust, as defined by the Trust policy.

-Any amount properly owing to the NHS Foundation Trust by them remains outstanding without good cause.
+- They are a vexatious litigant of the NHS Foundation Trust as defined by the Trust policy. - They are a family relation or occupant of the same household of a person who is an existing Governor of the NHS Foundation Trust. - Any amount properly owing to the NHS Foundation Trust by them remains outstanding without good cause.